Looking for the top web hosting solutions on the market? Then you’re in the right place.

 Shared hosting gives you a secure environment to build and grow a small website.
 Some shared hosting plans also give you a dedicated IP address which grants access to your site any time you need and an SSL certificate that provides a secure connection.
 However, you’ll have limited storage space and bandwidth since you’ll be sharing your server.

 How can a web hosting company offer cheap hosting without compromising on quality?

-With shared hosting, server resources like RAM, CPU and disk storage are shared with other sites that are hosted on the same server.
+With shared hosting, server resources like RAM, CPU, and disk storage are shared with other sites that are hosted on the same server.
 This is how hosting companies keep the costs low without compromising on quality.

 Typically, how much does it cost to get started with a web hosting account?

 Hosting companies often advertise a huge discount for the initial term.
 But normally, a shared hosting plan will cost around $100 per year.
-As your site grows, you can upgrade your hosting to higher hosting options like VPS or dedicated server for handling more traffic.
+As your site grows, you can upgrade your hosting to higher hosting options like VPS or dedicated servers for handling more traffic.

 Do I need to get a hosting addon?

 No. Hosting companies often try to upsell hosting addons whenever you subscribe to a hosting plan.
-To save unnecessary costs, you can uncheck those addons before completing the order.
+To save on unnecessary costs, you can uncheck those addons before completing your order.
 When you’re just starting out with a new site, you won’t need those addons.
 However, you can always purchase those addons later if you find them useful.